IhitplayzYT/Main-Repo/IhitplayzYT_Arch/Finance/IBPCM.md

 3. Accessibility : Who can access,Where can access,what needed to access.
 4. Technology : peer to peer

-- Replicating the anonymity associated with physical notes is hard to do fro digital currency and need sophisticated cryptography protocols and techniques to enforce.
+- Replicating the anonymity associated with physical notes is hard to do for digital currency and need sophisticated cryptography protocols and techniques to enforce.

 - Cryptographic methods are techniques used to secure the  information by transforming it in such a way that a person without a key or authorization isn't able to read it.